The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Oregon, US

 English

-Mark Pennesi is an Ophthalmologist in Portland, Oregon.
+Mark Pennesi is an Ophthalmologist practicing medicine in Portland, Oregon.
 Dr. Pennesi is rated as a Distinguished provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Retinopathy Pigmentary Mental Retardation, Retinitis Pigmentosa, Usher Syndrome, Late-Onset Retinal Degeneration, and Vitrectomy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Retinopathy Pigmentary Mental Retardation, Retinitis Pigmentosa, Usher Syndrome, Late-Onset Retinal Degeneration, and Vitrectomy.

 Experienced in Mitochondrial Trifunctional Protein Deficiency